mowies/keptn-user-interviews/user-material/README.md

    ```
    Please use the above query and reference the previously created `KeptnMetricsProvider` to set up the
    `KeptnMetric`.

 7. After applying the two new resources to the cluster and waiting a few seconds, you should see some values
    appear, when fetching the KeptnMetric resources with:
    ```shell
    kubectl get keptnmetrics -A
    ```
 8. It's time to set up the HPA.
-Please use the provided `hpa.yaml` file with a stub of an HPA and use the Keptn
+Please use the provided `hpa.yaml` file with a stub of an HPA and use the Keptn and
-   docs to figure out how to reference a `KeptnMetric` with it.
+   Kubernetes docs to figure out how to reference a `KeptnMetric` with it.
 Use a target value of `"5"` for the HPA.
-   That should trigger some scaling of the NginX deployment in the cluster.
+9. After applying the HPA and waiting a little bit, we should see some scaling of the NginX deployment
+   kicking in and as a result, we should have 10 NginX pods in the end.

 ## Task 2 - Set up a post deployment task for you app